arpitguptagithub/ARM_System_Design/README.md

    - Lightweight OS design tailored for custom processor designs.
    - IO driver module for working
+   - Utilization of simple system calls and libraries as needed.

 6. **Processor with Memory Integration**